benvenker/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+  The Document Object Mode: a JSON representation of the HTML document

 2. What is an event?

+  Something that occurs on a web page / on the DOM.
+For example, a click, a mouseover, a keyDown, etc.

 3. What is an event listener?

+  Literally code on a piece of the DOM that "listens" for a given event.

 4. Why would we convert a NodeList into an Array?

+  So we can use array methods on them

 5. What is a component?

+  A reusable piece of code that generates DOM elements

 ### Git Set up